miztiik/lambda-with-efs/README.md

-# Lambda Best Practices: Persistent Storage for functions
+# Lambda Best Practices: EFS as Persistent Storage for functions

 Mystique Unicorn App is a building new application based on microservice architectural pattern.
 One of their microservices need to have access to a persistent storage layer.